 Grocery Stores & Food Delivery

 On April 2, Mayor Michael Tubbs announced a partnership with Chef Alice Waters and the Edible Schoolyard Project to deliver thousands of pounds to locally grown food from area farms to local food banks.
 The Stockton Strong coalition is working with the Mayor’s Office to get much-needed nourishment to our communities during the COVID-19 pandemic.
+To sign up, call 2-1-1 and ask to sign up for Nourish Stockton.

 - If you have any general questions during COVID-19, call 211 or email firstname.lastname@example.org.